GoogleCloudPlatform/ai-on-gke/ray-on-gke/README.md

 1. `cd ../user`

 2. Edit `variables.tf` with your GCP settings.
 The `<your user name>` that you specify will become a K8s namespace for your Ray services.
+   Note: To create a fault tolerant ray cluster, please see the section on "Fault Tolerance" below.

 3. Run `terraform init`